How do you set the right tone when attempting to rebut the fallacious?

 Let’s cut to the chase shall we.
 Based entirely on a codex of dubious provenance and something labeled “revelation” (a “who said that?” moment on steroids?), Christian apologist (this would include you) claim to have the means of assessing, codifying, quantifying, classifying and interacting with realms outside of nature.

-All this, mind you, seems a tortured attempt to rehabilitate the primitive imaginings of anonymous and unknowable number of Bible narrators/contributors, translators, editors and copiers of stories about what passed for knowledge of the literate class at the mid first to second century of the common era minus any heretical classical scholarship.
+All this, mind you, seems a tortured attempt to rehabilitate the primitive imaginings of anonymous and unknowable number of Bible narrators/contributors, translators, editors and copiers of stories about what passed for knowledge of the literate class at the mid first through the second century of the common era minus any heretical classical scholarship.
 A Wiki serial literary project.
 Each new contribution more fantastical than the last.
 No ordinary doings.
 There’s sorcery, necromancy, levitation, soothsaying, assorted feats of magic, teleportation and my personal favorite “transfiguration”.
 It’s the metamorphosis of a guy into a god.
 Another presto chango moment in theistic lore.

 Now follow the bread crumbs.

 Ipso-facto it’s all true because it’s in the Bible.
 We know the Bible is true because it says so.
 This is all self evident because of revelation.
 Revelations are idiosyncratic which adds mystery and allure to a none specific phenomenon.
 You’ll know a revelation once you’ve experienced one.
 It literally could be anything.
 Conformational biases be darned.
 Apparently there’s no telling, it could be anything like say seeing a cross in the clouds.
 A, “I just know it in my heart”, kind of thing.
-Clearly it’s not a branch science yet but imagine how the world would change if only the secularists with their scientists conspirators would butt out.
+Clearly it’s not a branch science yet but imagine how the world would change if only the secularists with their scientists co-conspirators would butt out.
 Belief in these narratives takes faith I’m told.

 Circular from the premise to it’s conclusion.